It's My Turn (film): Critical reception

 Roger Ebert of the Chicago Sun-Times gave the film 2 stars out of 4, writing that:

 It's My Turn is one of those movies where you can almost keep a mental list of the important topics as they're ticked off in the dialogue.
 The people in this movie don't seem to be having conversations; they seem to be marching through current feminist issues.

-The film was nominated for a Razzie Award for Worst Screenplay for Eleanor Bergstein at the 1st Golden Raspberry Awards.
+The film was nominated for a Golden Raspberry Award for Worst Screenplay for Eleanor Bergstein at the 1st Golden Raspberry Awards.

 David Nusair of Reel Film Reviews gave a mildly positive review writing, "It’s agreeably familiar subject matter that’s employed to basically watchable yet relentlessly uneven effect by Weill, as the filmmaker, armed with a script by Eleanor Bergstein, delivers an erratically-paced endeavor that’s rarely, if ever, as peppy or lighthearted as its opening stretch might’ve indicated..."